browserstack/browserstack-integration-ruby/README.md

 Run Cucumber tests on BrowserStack Automate using our Ruby integration.

 > Running your Selenium tests on BrowserStack requires a username and an access key.
-To create an account go to www.browserstack.com/automate
+To create an account go to [BrowserStack Automate](https://www.browserstack.com/automate)

 ![BrowserStack Logo](https://d98b8t1nnulk5.cloudfront.net/production/images/layout/logo-header.png?1469004780)